-World Usability Day is an annual event, which aims to make life that bit easier for many people.
-It does so, through raising awareness on the need for services and products to be accessible and simple to use by everyone.
+World Usability Day is an annual event, which aims to make life a bit easier for people with disabilities both on and offline.
+It does so, through raising awareness on the need for services, products, and spaces being easily accessible for everyone.

 Why usability is crucial in the digital world

-With the internet now being part of nearly every process we undertake in life, it’s now more important than ever to work together to create solutions to remove online barriers.
-Barriers can strip away a person’s independence if they aren’t given equal access to the digital world’s information, services, and opportunities.
+With the internet now being part of nearly every process we undertake in life, it’s now more important than ever to work together to create solutions that remove online barriers.
+These barriers can strip away a person’s independence if they aren’t given equal access to the digital world’s information, services, and opportunities.

 People who are most impacted by poor digital accessibility are the disabled community.
 Many disabled people rely on assistive technology to access and interact with a website.
 Unfortunately, many websites still aren’t designed and developed to be useable with these devices or software.